-The nonprofit’s research shows that the best possible solution for keeping dental care affordable is to have dental insurance.
+The nonprofit’s research shows that the best possible solution for keeping dental care affordable — for children and adults alike — is to have insurance.
 Dental insurance typically covers routine visits to the dentist, including cleanings, X-rays, and fluoride treatments.
 It will also help you cut down on costs if your child needs a filling or some emergency treatment.

 If your employer offers dental insurance, it may be worth your money to buy it, especially if you’ve got little ones.

 Parents who don’t have dental insurance through work (or those who can’t afford it) may still have options.
 Children who have insurance through the Children’s Health Insurance Program (CHIP) have preventive dental care covered under their insurance.

 Think you earn too much for your kids to be on CHIP?
 You might not.

 A family of four earning less than $50,000 may have children who qualify for CHIP (in some states, the maximum is even higher).
 You can find out more about the program through Insure Kids Now.

 Find the Best Dental Plan in Your Area — Get a Free Quote Here >>